jonathonbaron/jonathonbaron.github.io/sops_checklists/qualtrics_mturk_checklist.md

                     email.subject <- paste("Example Email Subject here")
                     email.message <-
                         paste("Hello,",
-                              paste("Example message reminding respondents to the",
-                                    "prior wave(s) about the preceding HIT(s)",
-                                    "and requesting that they participate in the", "following survey, as well.", sep = " "), paste("With directions regarding how to find the", "new HIT with a unique keyword.", sep = " "), sep = "\n\n")
+                            paste("Example message reminding respondents to the prior wave(s)", "about the preceding HIT(s), requesting that they participate in", "the following survey, as well.", sep = " "), paste("Include directions regarding how to find the new HIT using a", "unique keyword.", sep = " "),
+                            sep = "\n\n")

                     recontact_email_out <- ContactWorker(subject = email.subject,
                                                          msgs = email.message,
-                                                         workers = recontact_ids, batch = TRUE)
+                                                         workers = recontact_ids,
+                                                         batch = TRUE)

                     table(recontact_email_out$Valid)
                     ```